Translate

 Learn more about Independent Pool and Spa Service Association (IPSSA) in their Coffee Shop Directory or visit www.ipssa.com/.

-About Emma
+Emma Peterson

-Emma Peterson is a writer at The Coffee Shops and AskARoofer™.
-Raised in the dreary and fantastical Pacific Northwest, she graduated in 2024 from Pacific University in Oregon with a degree in creative writing and minors in graphic design and Chinese language.
-Between overthinking everything a little bit, including this bio, she enjoys watching movies with friends, attending concerts and trying to cook new recipes.
+Emma is the senior content developer at The Coffee Shops and AskARoofer™.
+When she's not working or overthinking everything a little bit, she enjoys watching movies with friends, attending concerts and trying to cook new recipes.

 Comments